Internship Service Activities

 Group Therapy

 Group therapy is a highly valued clinical service at CCS.
-Interns frequently co-lead interpersonal process groups, dependent on client need and availability.
-CCS also offers short-term workshops focused on skill development that interns may lead.
+Interns co-lead interpersonal process groups each semester.
 Successful group offerings have included personal growth/process groups as well as groups for special populations and concerns such as eating disorders, sexual assault survivors, grief and loss, and relationship issues.
+CCS has also offered a variety of affinity support groups for BIPOC students, LGBTQIA+ students, and neurodivergent students.

 Outreach

-Outreach is a vital component of Counseling and Consultation Services, and interns will obtain signficant experience developing and conducting programs across campus.
+Outreach is a vital component of CCS, and interns will obtain significant experience developing and conducting programs across campus.
 Interns will focus on fulfilling requests from faculty, staff, and students, as well as develop programs of their own interest.
-Residence Life and Greek Affairs commonly request programs, but interns are encouraged to form liaisons with other campus departments and student groups, such as our peer educators, LBGTQ alliance, athletics, the Center for Faith and Vocation, and our Learning Resource Center.
+Residence Life and Fraternity and Sorority Life commonly request programs, along with many other campus departments and student-facing organizations such as our Diversity Center, Compass Center, athletics, Center for Academic Success, and athletics.

 Practicum Trainee Supervision

 Interns provide 1 hour/week of individual supervision to a practicum student the first semester and 2 hours/week of individual supervision the second semester of the academic year.
-Trainees are from graduate programs in counseling and clinical psychology in the surrounding area.
-Supervision of supervision is provided regularly in a group format and within an intern’s individual supervision as needed.
+Trainees are from counseling and clinical graduate programs in the surrounding area.
+Supervision of supervision is provided regularly in a group format and within an intern’s individual supervision.

 Consultation Services